 Nature of delict; culpa and negligence; strict and vicarious liability; Consumer Protection Act 1987; defences to an action in delict.

-4 Employment law and Business Organisations (Business Students and Sports and Management students only)
+4 Employment law and Business Organisations (Business Students and Sports students only)

 Nature of employment and contractual relationship; unfair and wrongful dismissal; health and safety in the workplace.
 Business Organisations and legal framework- Law of Agency, Partnerships and Company law.

-5 Food Law (Food and Consumer Science students and Food, Nutrition and Health students only)
+5 Employment law and Food Law (Food students only)

 Nature of employment and contractual relationship; unfair and wrongful dismissal; health and safety in the workplace.
 Nature of Food law in UK and EU; registration/approval of food business establishments; labelling.

 Principles of Scots criminal law.
 Requirements for mens rea and actus reus and causation.
 An introduction to the main features of selected crimes against the person such as homicide and assault (including common law and statutory aggravations).
 Selected defences to crimes against the person.
 Exculpating and mitigating factors.